Off-Network Communications For Future Railway Mobile Communication Systems: Challenges and Opportunities: Opportunities and Challenges

-{\bf{Off-network communication assisted by relay or satellite communications:}} Some extreme scenarios, such as the trackside maintenance warning system, which requires reliability of 99.9999$\%$ within a communication range of 8.5 km, need some other technologies to assist communication.
+{\bf{Off-network Communication Assisted by Relay or Satellite Communications:}} Some extreme scenarios, such as the trackside maintenance warning system, which requires reliability of 99.9999$\%$ within a communication range of 8.5 km, need some other technologies to assist communication.
 Existing technologies cannot achieve the long-range reliable communication requirements of trackside maintenance warning system with only one-hop transmission.
 Relay technology for multi-hop communication can be adopted to improve communication distance and reliability.
 In addition, satellite communication technology can also be used to support this use case.

 {\bf{Mission Critical Framework (MCX):}} The FRMCS system builds upon the 3GPP MCX framework, which complements the transport technology by functions for authentication, functional addressing, etc. A key challenge is that the MCX framework is typically centralized and has not been used for off-network communications as of today.
-In addition, 3GPP expects to use ProSe direct communication to provide MCX.
+3GPP expects to use ProSe direct communication to provide MCX, but lacks a set of standards and requires a lot of future research.

-{\bf{Co-channel interference suppression:}} Since there is no centralized control center for off-network communication, how to suppress interference from other users in the same frequency band is also a key challenge.
-The power control algorithms, channel division protocols, and random access protocols of the MAC layer can be used to reduce co-channel interference.
-Therefore, the MAC protocols dedicated to the railway environment need to be designed for FRMCS.
+{\bf{System-level Simulation:}} This article performs link-level simulations of the data channel for existing technologies.
+In the future, more comprehensive system-level simulations are needed to evaluate the overhead and latency, including evaluation of the MAC layer as well as control channel overhead, etc.

-{\bf{Super-high mobility:}} Maglev and Vacuum Tube (Hyperloop) are also future track transport means with super-high mobility and more strict requirements, which may bring more significant challenges.
+{\bf{Coexistence of Multiple Technologies:}} Most of the existing railway communications are based on GSM-R, and it will be a long process to complete the transition from GSM-R to its successor (e.g., LTE-R or 5G-R), so they will coexist for a long time in the future.
+The coexistence of multiple technologies is also a challenge in terms of interference and allocation of bandwidth resources.